FAQs about Plaque Psoriasis and Otezla® (apremilast)

 Otezla is associated with an increase in depression.
 In clinical studies, some patients reported depression, or suicidal behavior while taking Otezla.
 Some patients stopped taking Otezla due to depression.
 Before starting Otezla, tell your doctor if you have had feelings of depression, or suicidal thoughts or behavior.
 Be sure to tell your doctor if any of these symptoms or other mood changes develop or worsen during treatment with Otezla.

 Some patients taking Otezla lost body weight.
 Your doctor should monitor your weight regularly.
 If unexplained or significant weight loss occurs, your doctor will decide if you should continue taking Otezla.
+For children 6 years of age or older, their doctor should monitor their growth (height and weight).
+If they are not growing or gaining weight as expected, their doctor will decide if they should continue taking Otezla.

 Some medicines may make Otezla less effective and should not be taken with Otezla.
 Tell your doctor about all the medicines you take, including prescription and nonprescription medicines.